SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/haproxy.md

 ## HAProxy Configuration

-1- Setup HaProxy following the official documentation on section below HaProxy configuration default file `haproxy.cfg` will be found on repo `/etc/haproxy`
+1- Setup HAProxy following the official documentation on section below HaProxy configuration default file `haproxy.cfg` will be found on repo `/etc/haproxy`

 2- Add the following line to this file as the 1st line of the `global` section